 A lot has happened to your child since Baptism.
 Set up a photo table to display how much they’ve grown.
 Choose photos from when they were a baby, Baptism and throughout the years since then.
 Guests always love reminiscing and if you have a lot of out of town guests, they will appreciate seeing how much your child has grown.

 Most children have a favorite prayer.
 Whether it’s the Our Father, Glory Be or something special that you say just before bedtime, showcasing their favorite way to talk to God can be special.
-Create a framed print of your child’s favorite prayer.
-You can even share it with guests.
+Create a framed print of your child’s favorite prayer and display as a decoration for guests to enjoy.

 Another sweet thing to share is your child’s favorite Bible story.
-You can read it to your guests before the meal or dessert.
+Read it to your guests before the meal or dessert.
 Or your child can share it if they wish.
 This is a sweet way to include guests on the religious journey that your child has made over the past many years to get to this sacrament.

 Keep Them Entertained